peat-platform/tracklet/README.md

 to be configured.
 There is a [tutorial here](https://github.com/OPENi-ict/openi-dev-env/wiki/Piwik-Setup).

 #### Config
-Create a config file `config.js` with the following structure, including your Piwik adming token, and the corresponding Piwik domain
+Create a config file `config.js` with the following structure, including your Piwik auth token, and the corresponding Piwik domain

 ```json
 var config = {};